-Acupuncture is a safe treatment option, with low risk of adverse reactions.
+Acupuncture, like herbal medicine is a safe treatment option, with low risk of adverse reactions.
 Single use, sterilized needles are used to ensure safety and the highest quality needles to ensure patient comfort.

 Chinese Herbal Medicine (CHM) like acupuncture has developed over thousands of years into the practice known today.
 CHM utilises natural products for their medicinal properties.
 These individual herbs are combined into formulas, which act synergistically to target not only the symptoms of a patient's condition, but the underlying cause.

 Herbert Huiskamp does not use any endangered species as medicinals in his practice and his herbs are provided by high quality, reputable Australian suppliers.